 As a result, there is no lack of third-party developer support and even with the restrictions, Windows can be quite customizable, provided you’re willing to take risks.
 Installing third-party themes requires modifying some core system files that can break your PC in case things go south.
 Let’s see how you can apply custom themes on Windows 10 using UltraUXThemePatcher and UXStyle.

-There is another tool called UxStyle which we’d recommend because it allows you to install third-party themes but does not make any changes to system files.
-Its a safer approach and you don’t have to worry about a Windows update breaking something other than your themes.
-Although there’s a pretty good chance this won’t work for you.
+There is another tool called UxStyle that allows you to install third-party themes but does not make any changes to system files.
+It’s a safer approach and you don’t have to worry about a Windows update breaking something other than your themes.
+There’s a pretty good chance this won’t work for you.
 UxStyle hasn’t been updated beyond Windows 10 Technical Preview versions.

 Downloads UltraUXThemePatcher